stride3d/stride-docs/en/contributors/documentation/github-actions.md

 | The four Azure workflows | ⏭️ Jobs are skipped | Your own Azure infrastructure |

 > [!TIP]
 > **Deploying to GitHub Pages is by far the easier route** and is what we recommend for showing off a change.
 It is free, needs no Azure account, and the setup is a one-time repository setting.
 Follow [Deployment to GitHub Pages](deployment-azure.md#deployment-to-github-pages) and share the resulting link in your pull request.
+Optionally, run it locally, using [Installation](installation.md) and share screenshots of the local preview.

 Note that GitHub disables Actions on newly forked repositories by default.
 The first time you open the **Actions** tab in your fork you'll need to confirm that you want to enable them before any **Run workflow** button appears.

 ## The shared build

-Every workflow — all six — performs its build through the same composite action, [`.github/actions/setup-stride`](https://github.com/stride3d/stride-docs/blob/master/.github/actions/setup-stride/action.yml).
+Every workflow, all six, performs its build through the same composite action, [`.github/actions/setup-stride`](https://github.com/stride3d/stride-docs/blob/master/.github/actions/setup-stride/action.yml).
 Keeping the build in one place means the six workflows stay in sync automatically; if you need to change how the documentation is built, that file is almost always the one to edit.

 All builds run on a **Windows** runner (`windows-2025-vs2026`).
 Windows is required because the build compiles the Stride solution to extract the API documentation.